Monster (2022 film): Plot

-When Rebecca escapes from custody, Shivdev follows Rebecca and finds that her accomplice was actually Durga, whose real name is Catherine Alexandra.
+When Bhamini escapes from custody, Shivdev follows Bhamini and learns that her real name is Rebecca and her crime accomplice was actually Durga, whose real name is Catherine Alexandra.
 He confronts the duo and Rebecca reveals that she and Catherine were lesbians who fell in love during their childhood days in an orphanage.
 However, they were ostracized by the community and banished from the orphanage.
 In 2011, because Haryana passed legislation that shielded LGBT rights, they got married there.
-During their honeymoon, they were publically humiliated by the local police force.
+During their honeymoon, they were publicly humiliated by the local police force.
 Unable to bear further humiliation, they planned to move overseas, where they would have their rights.
 However, because they did not have enough money to move, they planned to steal insurance money of the four people.
-A fight ensues, where Shivdev subdues the duo and arrests them, solving the case.
+A fight ensues, where Shivdev defeats and subdues Catherine and Rebecca and arrests them.